joelacus/RedditEnhancer/README.md

 Browser Sync:

-- If browser sync is enabled by the user, synchronisation of settings is handled by the browser to any other browers or devices the same user is logged into.
+- If browser sync is enabled by the user, synchronisation of settings is handled by the browser to any other browsers or devices the same user is logged into.
 Reddit Enhancer does not have any control over the sync process.

 Required Permissions: